Under their newly agreement, the non-profit organisations will collaborate in the following areas:

 - GIA will give JA members special access to its gemmology, business management, sales professionalism and bench jeweler training courses.

-- JA will work with GIA’s Jewelry Arts Program to assist in the promotion and fulfillment elements of the JA Bench Professional Certification program, which will undergo a complete overhaul this year.
+- JA will work with GIA’s Jewellery Arts Program to assist in the promotion and fulfillment elements of the JA Bench Professional Certification program, which will undergo a complete overhaul this year.

 - GIA will continue to develop and promote consumer education materials to help support JA members’ professional image, and increase consumers’ understanding of fine jewellery.